JiawenZhu/devops-recipe-app-api/.github/README.md

 4. Select the environment to deploy to (dev, staging, or prod)
 5. Click "Run workflow"

+### Destroying Infrastructure

+To destroy all AWS resources:

+1. Go to the "Actions" tab in your GitHub repository
+2. Select the "Destroy AWS Infrastructure" workflow
+3. Click "Run workflow"
+4. Select the environment to destroy (dev, staging, or prod)
+5. Type "destroy" in the confirmation field
+6. Click "Run workflow"

+This will destroy all resources in the following order:
+1. Deployment infrastructure (ECS, RDS, EFS, etc.)
+2. Setup infrastructure (ECR repositories, IAM roles, etc.)

 ## Environment Management

 The workflow supports multiple environments: